 Your physical therapist will help you “retrain” your brain using specific exercises that target the right muscle groups.
 This will encourage good biomechanics and allow you to access them more easily.

 Muscle strength is only possible if all of your muscles are awake and available.
 You may have neglected a muscle group in your past.
 This could make it less strong to offset the running load.
 It takes several weeks to strengthen your muscles.
 Your practitioner will recommend specific exercises depending on your needs. ).

-Movement Control is the next step towards injury prevention and biomechanics.
+Movement Control is the next step toward injury prevention and biomechanics.
 Once you have established the foundation of strength and activation, it is possible to control that power using sport-specific movements.
 Split squats can be used to improve hip control and pall of presses for strengthening your feet.
 You may also use these drills to help you coordinate.

-Stability Training sounds like movement control but its function is focused on the lower extremities and reaction.
+Stability Training sounds like movement control, but its function is focused on the lower extremities and reaction.
 Running requires many micro-adjustments to factors like the pavement slope, debris, and even internal balance.
 Your muscles must practice responding to unexpected stimuli in order to achieve this.
 You can do this by using a balance board or running with a light push.

-Running Retraining is the last and most important step to resolve calf pain over the long term.
+Running Retraining is the last and most important step to resolving calf pain over the long term.
 Although the above strategies may temporarily relieve your pain, they don’t address the root cause of the injury.
 It is only a matter of time.

 It is important that you get treatment tailored to your injury.
 Focus on the categories below to improve your running form and decrease your chance of injury.